PekinSOFT-Systems/LoadMaster/CONTRIBUTING.md

 ## Environment setup

 When setting up your environment to contribute to PekinSOFT™ Systems projects, we ask that you *fork* the repository for the project in which you are interested.
 We strive to make sure that any required libraries are included in the repository, typically at the root level.
-If you have any issues running the project after you have forked it, please let us know by submitting an [Issue](https://github.com/PekinSOFT-Systems/LoadMaster/issues/new?assignees=SeanCarrick+jkovalsky&labels=won%27t+run&template=forked_issue.md&title=%5BRunning+Issue%5D) and we will try to assist with the configuration.
+If you have any issues running the project after you have forked it, please let us know by submitting an [Issue](https://github.com/PekinSOFT-Systems/LoadMaster/issues/new?labels=won%27t+run&template=forked_issue.md&title=%5BRunning+Issue%5D) and we will try to assist with the configuration.

 ## Testing

+Since we at PekinSOFT™ Systems consider quality as one of the most important features of the software we built, we protect our main codebase from regressions already during pull request reviews.
+Automatic checks consist of WhiteSource Bolt security tests of the source code and Selenium based tests of the application behavior.
+No pull requests heading to master branch with failed checks will be accepted unless the such pull request gets exceptional approval from the project team.
+Any contribution adding brand new UI components like menus, dialogs, settings etc. must be accompanied by corresponding functional test.

 ### Adding tests

 General information about the test suite and how to format and structure tests.

+All automated tests are located in `test/com/pekinsoft/loadmaster` directory under the project root.
+Every major UI component has its own operator class which exposes operations which real users can perform with the UI component.
+Such operators typically extend standard [Jemmy](https://github.com/openjdk/jemmy-v2) operators and implement their specific functionality which are then used by concrete [JUnit](https://junit.org/junit5/) functional tests.
+Test classes can contain multiple tests methods which must be annotated with @Test annotation.
+While Jemmy operators are stored in `operators` package, the functional tests belong to `tests` package.

 ### Running tests